jeortizquan/ecommerce-app/README.md

 * For each product (do not consider individual sizes, we just assume for simplicity that a product only ever has one size), there's three stock levels: IN_STOCK, RESERVED and SOLD.
 Stock starts being IN_STOCK, it can be reserved, and once reserved, moved to SOLD.
 Stock in RESERVED should at one point be automatically freed up, but that's out of scope for this PoC.

 # Functional Requirements
-system that consists of the following endpoints:
+This system consists of the following endpoints:
 - PATCH /product/:id/stock, with a payload consisting of a JSON Object that is formed as follows:
 ```
 {"stock": 123}